 - What do they read?
 In particular, which websites are they using most?

 It takes some creativity – and often a lot of work as well – to reach the crucial goal of producing something useful for the intended audience.
 When I started the website of RP Photonics in 2004, I wondered why anybody might be keen to spend time on the website of a small new company; what useful content could be provided?
 Soon after, I came up with the central idea: offer a great encyclopedia, covering much of the area of photonics, at least my own field of expertise, in which I originally wanted to offer technical consulting and somewhat later also simulation and design software.
-That led to the creation of the Encyclopedia of Laser Physics and Technology, which quickly became highly successful – so successful that it can nowadays be used as a great marketing tool not only for RP Photonics itself, but for many companies of the photonics community worldwide.
+That led to the creation of the RP Photonics Encyclopedia, which quickly became highly successful – so successful that it can nowadays be used as a great marketing tool not only for RP Photonics itself, but for many companies of the photonics community worldwide.

-Obviously, for any other company is now takes some more creativity than just deciding to also offer a great photonics encyclopedia – because (a) you would be competing with a very well established one and (b) not everyone can produce something like that (or have it produced) with a reasonable effort.
+Obviously, for any other company it now takes some more creativity than just deciding to also offer a great photonics encyclopedia – because (a) you would be competing with a very well established one and (b) not everyone can produce something like that (or have it produced) with a reasonable effort.
 But it is already good if you can offer high-quality materials of perhaps more specialized nature on certain subjects related to your products.
 Always keep in mind, just shouting “my products are the greatest” will not do the job; you need to serve the readers, as otherwise they will go away.

 You have probably heard about search engine optimization, and you may wonder how RP Photonics has managed to obtain such an outstanding search engine ranking.
 I can tell you what the essential point is: once again, offer highly useful content – in this case, articles covering much of the area of photonics which are so useful that readers come back again and again, and some of them also place links to this resource (apart from spreading messages via social media and other channels).
 In addition, one should avoid a couple of technical mistakes with which one could spoil the good effect of the content.
 However, search engines are nowadays using such refined algorithms that they can find out quite reliable whether the good content is, with little influence from tiny technical details.

-So essentially search engines will do the job, but you can support them to some extent by properly handling important keywords in your texts.
+So, essentially, search engines will do the job, but you can support them to some extent by properly handling important keywords in your texts.
 In particular, make sure that the most important keywords (possibly including some common variations) are occurring at least a few times on the relevant pages.
 Looking at web pages of competitors may give you some ideas for additional terms to be used.

 It also matters where exactly certain keywords show up.
 It is particularly important that essential keywords appear in the title tag of the page.
 Also, it is good if they appear in headings.
 On the other hand, some meta tags which were originally meant to support search engines are nowadays largely ignored, since their content is just too easy to fake.